NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ## Weapon MasteryLevel 13

 You fully understand your weapons.
-Your proficiency ranks for simple and martial weapons and unarmed attacks increase to master.
+Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increase to master.

 ## Greater Weapon SpecializationLevel 15